UK Corporate Governance Code Reform

 Published in its current form in 2018, the UK Corporate Governance Code is a set of principles that company directors must apply to their businesses in order to promote good governance, serve the interests of their employees and shareholders, ensure transparency and accountability, and ultimately reduce the risk of corporate scandal.
 Overseen by the FRC, the Code sets out expected standards of conduct for company leadership, including establishing and aligning the company’s purpose and values, and leading with integrity.

-The FRC consultation on the UK Corporate Governance Code included the following key proposals:
+The FRC consultation on the UK Corporate Governance Code included the following key changes:

 • Increased transparency about the company’s succession process and the appointment of senior employees, including diversity and inclusion considerations.